dotnet/docs/docs/csharp/programming-guide/concepts/linq/preserving-white-space-while-serializing.md

  Another common scenario is to read and modify XML that has already been intentionally indented.
 You might not want to change this indentation in any way.
 To do this in [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)], you preserve white space when you load or parse the XML and disable formatting when you serialize the XML.

-## White Space Behavior of Methods that Serialize XML Trees
+## White-Space Behavior of Methods that Serialize XML Trees
  The following methods in the <xref:System.Xml.Linq.XElement> and <xref:System.Xml.Linq.XDocument> classes serialize an XML tree.
 You can serialize an XML tree to a file, a <xref:System.IO.TextReader>, or an <xref:System.Xml.XmlReader>.
 The `ToString` method serializes to a string.

 -   <xref:System.Xml.Linq.XElement.Save%2A?displayProperty=nameWithType>